Itvisors/mendix-cascader/README.md

 - Default mendix behavior for labeling, visibility and editability.

 ## Usage
 To use the widget you need an object where the options are stored in JSON format (see below) and a response value.
+In the additional properties one has multiple options to let the widget behave how you want, e.g. by allowing users to search or to expand submenus by hover over them.

+By default only the selected item is returned in the respose.
+However, one can choose to get the complete tree in the response.
+This tree is then returned in JSON format ["value"], where the item in the first column is placed first, then the second one, etc.

 ### JSON
 The widget needs the list of options in JSON format.
 The format for 2 layers is: